 - The symmetrical steps of Rajasthan’s Chand Baori stepwell make a mesmerizing maze.
 (Thinkstock)

-The mesmerising maze of symmetrical steps “appears to form a never ending path deep underground,” said Quora user Vipul Yadav.
+The mesmerizing maze of symmetrical steps “appears to form a never-ending path deep underground,” said Quora user Vipul Yadav.
 With its 3,500 steps, Chand Baori is “one of the deepest and largest of its kind in the world”.